UMAprotocol/UMIPs/Collateral Omnibus 6.md

 To accomplish this upgrade, the following changes need to be made:

+### miMATIC
 -   The **miMATIC** Polygon [token address](https://polygonscan.com/token/0xa3fa99a148fa48d14ed51d610c367c61876997f1): 0xa3fa99a148fa48d14ed51d610c367c61876997f1 needs to be added to the collateral currency whitelist introduced in UMIP-8.
 -   A final fee of **400 MAI** needs to be added in the Store contract.

+### VOL
+-   The **VOL** Ethereum [token address](https://etherscan.io/token/0x5166e09628b696285e3a151e84fb977736a83575): 0x5166e09628b696285e3a151e84fb977736a83575
+- A final fee of **850 VOL** needs to be added in the Store contract.

 ## Rationale

-This store fee was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by assuming that the MIA token will hold its peg to $1 per token.
+This store fee was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by assuming that the MIA token will hold its peg to $1 per token or by using CoinMarketCap and CoinGecko prices.

 ## Implementation